xMuath/SM-Robotics-AI/Task2/Installing_ROS_simulation_steps.md

 1. Make sure you already have a running VM with ubuntu 18.04 OS, and already installed ROS Melodic inside it.
 2. Enter this [Turtlebot3 Install](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup) website and follow the instructions to install Install Dependent ROS 1 Packages , and Install TurtleBot3 Packages.
-3. Enter this website [Simulation Install](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#install-simulation-package) and follow the instructions to install a Simulation Package **You ONLY should  do the first step in this page which is (6.
+3. Enter this website [Simulation Install 6.
+1. 1.](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#install-simulation-package) and follow the instructions to install a Simulation Package **You ONLY should  do the first step in this page which is (6.
 1. 1.
 Install Simulation Package)**.
 4. Make sure to Type "*$ cd*" or make a new terminal after the 3rd step
 5. After you are done type in this command in the terminal "*source ~/catkin_ws/devel/setup.bash*"